Domestic Violence Georgia: Know Your Rights and Options

 According to statistics from the Georgia Commission on Family Violence, in the Fiscal Year 2019, there were 66,151 crisis calls to certified domestic violence agencies in Georgia.

-Unfortunately, family violence is a prevalent problem in Georgia and other areas across the country.
+Unfortunately, family violence is a prevalent problem in Georgia and other areas nationwide.
 Domestic violence is often committed against a family or household member and takes various forms, including physical abuse, sexual assault, emotional abuse, intimidation, stalking, and unlawful imprisonment.

 Domestic violence allegations are serious and can cause devastating, long-lasting consequences to the accused’s reputation, quality of life, liberty, and personal and professional opportunities.

-A defendant convicted of domestic assault could be facing possible jail time, huge fines, a restraining order, loss of parenting privileges, and other life-changing ramifications.
+A defendant convicted of domestic assault could face possible jail time, huge fines, a restraining order, loss of parenting privileges, and other life-changing ramifications.
 On the other hand, being subjected to domestic violence can have devastating consequences on one’s mental, physical, and financial well-being.

 At The Waltman Firm, we are dedicated to offering experienced legal guidance and comprehensive representation in family violence cases.
 Attorney Holly Waltman of The Waltman Firm has devoted her career to providing reliable and compassionate legal counsel and advocacy to victims of family violence and clients facing domestic violence charges.

-Whether you are experiencing family violence or have been wrongly accused of domestic violence, attorney Holly and her team will fight vigorously to protect your rights and offer you the comprehensive legal representation you need.
+Whether you are experiencing family violence or have been wrongly accused of domestic violence, an experienced domestic violence attorney will fight vigorously to protect your rights and offer you the comprehensive legal representation you need.